Flooding and drainage

 We aim to clean these drainage systems on an annual basis in problem areas.
 Ditches along the side of the road are the responsibility of whoever owns the land on which they are situated and should be maintained in order to keep the ditch capable of carrying water away from the road.

-The cleaning programme for grips, easements and buddle holes, on the priority network is available here.
+The cleaning programme for grips, easements and buddle holes, on the priority network will be available shortly.
 Please be aware that these dates can be subject to change due to unforeseen circumstances.

 Parish lengthsman visit each parish in Devon on a programmed basis to undertake the cleaning of drainage features such as grips and easements and hand cleaning of gullies on the minor network.